mozilla/fxa-common-password-list/README.md

 commonPasswordList.test('@!#^GDSAQ@#^Q#@^$YAESFDAS');
 ```

+## Tagging a release

+One command to do it all:

+> npm version &lt;version&gt;

+* Creates a release branch
+* Updates version number in package.json, package-lock.json
+* Updates CHANGELOG.md
+* Commits changes
+* Creates a tag
+* Pushes release branch and tag to origin

 ## Generating bloomfilter data
 Bloom filter data can be generated from a list
 of passwords.
 The input list is expected to be